snu-csl/os-pa2/README.md

 ## Hand in instructions

 * First, make sure you are on the `pa2` branch in your `xv6-riscv-snu` directory.
 And then perform the `make submit` command to generate a compressed tar file named `xv6-{PANUM}-{STUDENTID}.tar.gz` in the `../xv6-riscv-snu` directory.
 Upload this file to the submission server.
-You don't need to upload any documents for this project assignment.
+In addition, you must also upload your design document as a PDF file for this project assignment.

 * The total number of submissions for this project assignment will be limited to 30.
 Only the version marked as `FINAL` will be considered for the project score.
 Please remember to designate the version you wish to submit using the `FINAL` button.